-1. Labs (10%)
+1. Labs (15%)

-Ten labs will be given to the students before the lab section.
-All labs are equally weight.
-Labs are expected to be completed during the Friday lab periods.
+Eight labs will be given to the students.
+Lab 1 is 1%; lab 2 through lab 8 is 2% for each lab.
 Labs will involve App Inventor programming.
 The details of the submission procedure will be stated in each lab.
-Late or early submission will not be accepted.
-Lab work is submitted via email (to a lab demonstrator account given out at the first lab).
+Late submission will not be accepted.
+Lab work is submitted via the University of Winnipeg Nexus.

-2. Assignments (15%)
+2. Assignments (10%)

-Three assignments will be given to the students.
+Two assignments will be given to the students.
 Assignments are equally weighted.
 Late assignments will not be accepted.
-All assignments will be submitted through emails.
+All assignments will be submitted through the University of Winnipeg Nexus.
 The details of the submission procedure will be stated in each assignment.
 Problem-solving and programming assignments could be very time-consuming.
 So please start early.
 Students are responsible for maintaining backups of their work.

 Should illness prevent you from participating in a lab or submitting an assignment on time, a medical certificate from a practicing physician may be required before any adjustments are considered.
-Students are responsible to review their assignments before submission to make sure the correct files are attached to the email.
+Students are responsible to review their assignments before submission to make sure the correct files are submitted.

-3. Midterm Test (25%)
+3. Term Test (40%)